vsevolod-oparin/ae-shift-button/README.md

 2. Press the button.
 3. Observe the result.

+If you don't like what you've got, you can do Ctrl-Z (Cmd-Z).

 ### License and responsibility

 Distributed under MIT license.
 Check out LICENSE file.